bids-standard/bids-validator/bids-validator/README.md

 1. Docker
    1. Install Docker
-   1. From a terminal run `docker run -ti --rm -v /path/to/data:/data:ro bids/validator /data`
+   1. From a terminal run `docker run -ti --rm -v /path/to/data:/data:ro bids/validator /data` but replace the `/path/to/data` part of the command with your own path on your machine.
 1. Python Library:
    1. Install [Python](https://www.python.org/) (works with python2 and python3)
    1. Install [Pip](https://pip.pypa.io/en/stable/installing/) package manager for python, if